devsumith/DiaryPlanner_Pro/README.md

 - Launch the application.
 - Start creating rich-text diary entries and managing your daily schedules and tasks.
+- Data is securely stored and managed in the Microsoft SQL Server 2014 database.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please [open an issue](https://github.com/yourusername/your-repo/issues).